 So you’re wondering where to live in Manchester?
 Then let’s get on and explore the 20 best places to live in Manchester.
 Remember that these rankings are purely based on what our verified HomeViews reviewers think of the developments they themselves live in.

-The Green Rooms is only narrowly in third place, and has plenty of appeal thanks to its proximity to Manchester’s Media City.
+The Green Rooms is in fourth place, and has plenty of appeal thanks to its proximity to Manchester’s Media City.
 Comprising a range of one to three-bedroom apartments for rent, the development benefits from being pet friendly, waterside views, a residents’ gym and bike storage.
 The Green Rooms is also just a few minutes’ walk from a wide variety of transport links and amenities.

 New Maker Yards features 275 homes with a mix of one, two and three-bedroom apartments in the heart of Middlewood Locks.
 The development is located only 10 minutes away from Salford Central and 14 minutes from Spinningfields and Manchester city centre.
 New Maker Yards was built around three historic canal basins and is bounded by the River Irwell.
 Residents have access to a wide range of amenities, including 24-hour security, a Seven Bro7hers bar & restaurant and a Co-op store.
 There is also a residents’ club room for a connected workspace, big screen, and free coffee.